 Wordcount (except for figures, tables and references):

 Number of figures:

-Title in English (first) and title in Portuguese (second): only the first letter of the title and first names should be capitalized.
+Title in English: only the first letter of the title and first names should be capitalized.
 It is recommended that the title be brief and include only the essential data.
 Ambiguous words, jargon, and abbreviations should be avoided.
 A good title makes it easy to understand what the manuscript is about and helps to accurately catalog and classify it.

 Abstract: see Table 1 to verify structure and limits.